-Electrical Vampires are the appliances and devices in the home/office that use too much electricity or suck 50 to 100 watts when they’re not even being used.
+Electrical Vampires are the appliances and devices in the home/office that use massive amounts of electricity or suck 50 to 100 watts when they're not even being used.
 If you have money to burn, don't bother reading any further and keep wasting money and power.
 But, if you want to reduce your power bill, read and follow the tips found in the following article; you will save money.

-When the sun goes down, close window curtains and turn off all the lights in the house.
+When the sun goes down, close window curtains and turn off all lights.
 Then, being careful not to fall over anything, walk around the house and watch for glowing little lights on electronic gadgets and appliances.
-Those are the electrical vampires draining your wallet.
+Those are the wallet-draining electrical vampires.

 I have effectively turned off all of those little energy-sucking LEDs glowing in the night from my gadgets and appliances when I'm not using them.
 My general method is to connect multiple devices, in the same room, to a multi-outlet power strip and plug the power strip into a wall outlet that is controlled by the main wall lightswitch to the room.
 When I leave the room, I turn off the lightswitch, effectively turning off the energy-sucking devices.
 There are other methods I use as well.
 Just find ways of completely removing the power from devices until they are actually needed.
 Keeping them plugged into the wall, with no control, was draining my wallet.

-When I leave my house, this is what remains running:
+When I leave my house, this is what remains running on AC power:

 1 cordless telephone charger to keep the battery charged